BlockScience/SCF-GML-Contributions/GM-01/README.md

 `Title`		        | Succinct title for the GM
 `Status`	        | Desire \| In R&D \| In-Development \| Implemented
-`Category`      	| Distinguishing between the multiple kinds of GMs `Authors`		      | List the Author's real names and email addresses (e.g. John Doe <john@site.dom>) `Implementors`  	| Who is currently working on the GM, and which part (e.g. Implementation vs. Research) `Discussions` 	  | A list of the places where relevant conversations took place around this GM or that GM's focus - a link to this GM's PR should always be included.
+`Category`      	| Distinguishing between the multiple kinds of GMs `Authors`		      | List the Author's real names/pseudonyms and email addresses (e.g. John Doe <john@site.dom>) `Implementors`  	| Who is currently working on the GM, and which part (e.g. Implementation vs. Research) `Discussions` 	  | A list of the places where relevant conversations took place around this GM or that GM's focus - a link to this GM's PR should always be included.
 `Created` 	    	| Date the GM was created, in IS) 8601 format (YYYY-MM-DD) `License`		      | Abbreviated License

 #### Status
-A GM can have four statuses: `Desire`, `In R&D`, `In-Development` or `Implemented`.
+A GM always has one status label attached: `In-Desire`, `In-R&D`, `In-Development` or `Implemented`.
 The process by which a GM is progressed through the statuses is described in the [Flow](#flow) section.

-##### Status: Desire
+##### Status: In-Desire
-A `Desire` is a call for a governance module supporting an existing concept.
-It might not be fully fleshed out, there might not be an implementation ready, but there is a desire to build out that module.
+`In-Desire` is a call for a governance module to be eventually included in the GML.
+It might still be in ideation phase, there might not be an implementation ready, but there is a desire to build out that module.
+Anyone can suggest a new module, either through the google form (maintained by the community), the discussion tab, or directly through a PR.
+To move out of `In-Desire` it needs fully described:
+1) Title, Proposer, Date
+2) Brief Summary and "why"
+3) Problem Statement: Description of acceptable solution (what is [non-]allowable)
+4) Potential Applications (at least one)

-##### Status: In R&D
+##### Status: In-R&D
-A GM that is `In R&D` is a serious consideration for a Desire.
-It could involve academics, R&D, and should focus on the feasibility of the GM.
+A GM that is `In-R&D` is a serious consideration for a Desire.
+Anyone can contribute, either through suggestions in the relevant discussion or through PRs.
+To move out of `In-R&D` it needs fully described:
+1) Requirements
+2) List of prior implementations and links to prior research
+3) Decision on acceptable solution (space) with rationale

 ##### Status: In-Development
 A GM that is `In-Development` is being worked on actively: There is an expectation that it will be implemented with a reference implementation in the near future.
+To move out of `In-Development` it needs fully described:
+1) Specification
+2) Implementation Instructions
+3) Tuning Guidelines (list of tuneable params and associated understanding)
+4) Description for simulations (or reference implementation, for example in python)

 ##### Status: Implemented
 Add Description for the Implemented Status.
-A GM that is Implemented is a GM ready to use by others: the public should be able to explore the GM and it should have a reference implementation available.
+A GM that is Implemented is moved into the GML.
+It is ready for use and further iterations by others: the public should be able to explore the GM and it should have a reference implementation available.

 #### Category
+A GM can have multiple categories.
+We define a first set of categories, but expect these to be changed and added to according to the expectations of the community that uses and maintains these GMs.
-A GM can have multiple categories. `Meta` is a category dealing with meta processes to the GML. `Power` deals with GMs that adjust (voting) power. `Signal` deals with surfacing or adjusting. `Identity` deals with Identity and proposals. `History` looks at adjustments from Priors.
+`Meta` is a category dealing with meta processes to the GML.
+`Power` deals with GMs that provide mechanisms to attribute (voting) power.
+`Signal` deals with GMs that signal voting choice.
+`Identity` deals with GMs that govern identity and proposals.
+`Reputation` deals with GMs that assign reputation or credentials to identities.
 Categories are still being defined, and some GMs may get moved accross the categories as they evolve and get better defined with time.

 ##### Abstract
 Add description of Abstract section here.
 Abstract is a short summary of the GM.
 This helps for clarity.